strongloop/strong-mq/README.md

 - topic: published messages are delivered to all subscribers, each message is associated with a "topic", and subscribers can specify the topic patterns they want to receive
-- rpc: published messages are delivered to a single subscriber, and a associated response is returned to the original publisher
+- rpc: published messages are delivered to a single subscriber, and a associated response is returned to the original publisher (TBD)

 ## Installation